 Tail rotor and cyclic

 When we push the anti-torque pedals, a force makes the fuselage spin.
-As we’ve seen, this may be very handy to counter-act torque but also to mode the helicopter on the yaw axis for maneuvering.
+As we’ve seen, this may be very handy to counter-act torque but also to move the helicopter on the yaw axis for maneuvering.

 Spinning the fuselage is not the only thing the tail-rotor will do.
 There will be a slight sideways force.
 If you push the left pedal, there will be a force applied to the tail boom so that the nose spins left.